DanielJMaia/cookbook-project/README.md

 ## Testing
 Testing was done in the Chrome Browser, and due to time constraintss there was no automatic unit-testing.
 ### Chrome Dev Tools
-The Chrome Dev Tools were the single most useful resource throughout the creation of this website.
+The Chrome Dev Tools were the single most useful testing resource throughout the creation of this website.
 The most important features were
 - Console logging.
 This allowed me to view the value of variables and data from the DB in the console.
 If incorrect values, or no values, were being returned, I could pinpoint the exact issue.
 - Network logs were useful when I was creating all my routes.
 They allowed me to check that all my external files were loading.
 - Responsive Layout.
 This project was created using a mobile first mentality.
 Viewing the page on a large amount of sizes and screen ratio ensured that at no point the project wasn't accessible on all devices.